top of page

 Hoover is like a triggering of abandonment fears we naturally experience in early childhood were we feel like we have absolutely nothing if our parents don't love us or approve of us, causing us to be absolutely desperate to get their approval back.

-They have a strong need for attention from others just to feel like they exist.
+They have a strong need for attention from others just to feel like they truly exist.

-Their emotional immaturity causes them to become easily dysregulated while have limited empathy, compassion, guilt or remorse.
+Their emotional immaturity causes them to become easily dysregulated while having limited empathy, compassion, guilt or remorse.
 They're able to manipulate and exploit others without feeling bad about it.
-They're able to cause immense amounts of pain without something inside telling them 'this is very wrong, you have to stop'.
+They're able to cause immense amounts of pain without something inside telling them 'this is very wrong, you have to stop.'

-Their false-self - a defense system - creates a facade to show the world, and keeps them disconnected from their authentic self (including their feelings).
+Their false-self - their extreme defense system - creates a facade to show the world, and keeps them disconnected from their authentic self (including their feelings).
 It makes them prone to fantasy, delusion and dissociation.
 They truly live in a different reality.

-All of these things combine to make them a nightmare to have as a partner.
+All of these things combine to make them a nightmare as a partner.

 They'll idealise you and see you as a version of perfection (part of this is just an image in their own mind), which is addictive when you're on the receiving end.
 Their false-self is like a chameleon that can create a wonderful, charming, sparkling facade to get you to fall in love with them - they can become who you want them to be (maybe that isn't someone who's charming - it might be someone who seems vulnerable, helpless, awkward but endearing).
 They're not able to maintain this facade for you because it's not genuine and takes quite a bit of effort.